CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 To run a web application, several IT system components are usually required.
 These typically include a web server to deliver data, an application server to run the actual application, and additional background systems attached as data sources across different interfaces (eg, database or directory service).

 Web applications are used in both public IT networks and corporate networks (intranets) to provide data and applications.
-Depending on the purpose of the web applications, they are typically used by users who need to authenticate in advance.
+Depending on the purpose of the web applications, these are typically used by users who need to authenticate in advance.
 Web applications must implement security mechanisms that protect the data and prevent its misuse.
 Typical security components or mechanisms are: authentication, authorization, input and output validation, session management, error handling, and logging.

 ### 1.2 Objective